Name: Rocket Empire

 NOT ENOUGH?
 This colt is out of Dosh Dash a proven producer that raced six times as a juvenile before retiring for breeding duties in 2010 when covered by Written Tycoon – with that foal named, Written Dash winner of the MVRC Group 3 Typhoon Tracy Stakes (1200m.) in 2015.

-Once the syndicate has been formed it will be managed by Regal Bloodstock
+the syndicate has been formed and is managed by Regal Bloodstock

 Peter Gelagotis based in the Gippsland area of Victoria, with a boutique stable that has built his reputation around a ‘quirky’ galloper called Mourinho that took his stable to a level that has brought the stable to the attention of owners’ world-wide.